-Your total income from part 1 is simply the sum of your income from the private account and your income from the project.
+Your total income from part 1 is simply the sum of your income from the private account and your and the contributions of your group members to the project.
+To do this, enter whole numbers in the respective fields.

 Simulation